DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

   This is the default mode.

 * ``mac``: Changes the source and the destination Ethernet addresses of packets before forwarding them.
+  Default application behaviour is to set source Ethernet address to that of the transmitting interface, and destination address to a dummy value (set during init).
+The user may specify a target destination Ethernet address via the 'eth-peer' or
+  'eth-peer-configfile' command-line options.
+It is not currently possible to specify a specific source Ethernet address.

 * ``macswap``: MAC swap forwarding mode.
   Swaps the source and the destination Ethernet addresses of packets before forwarding them.